nixworks/public/news/2007/04/16/index.md

 _Context: Prosperous Armenia, Yerevan_

 ### [ The United States, Japan and India carry out a joint naval exercise in the Pacific Ocean in an attempt to increase strategic cooperation. ](/news/2007/04/16/the-united-states-japan-and-india-carry-out-a-joint-naval-exercise-in-the-pacific-ocean-in-an-attempt-to-increase-strategic-cooperation.md)
-_Context: India, Japan, North Pacific Ocean, U.S., maritime forces_
+_Context: India, Japan, North Pacific Ocean, United States, maritime forces_

 ### [ Kalyk Imankulov, the former Chairman of the Kyrgyz National Security Service, joins the United Front For A Worthy Future For Kyrgyzstan political alliance.
 The alliance is staging its sixth day of protests as it calls for the resignation of President Kurmanbek Bakiyev. ](/news/2007/04/16/kalyk-imankulov-the-former-chairman-of-the-kyrgyz-national-security-service-joins-the-united-front-for-a-worthy-future-for-kyrgyzstan-pol.md)
 Kyrgyzstan entered its sixth day of anti-government protests on April 16, after a tense weekend that included several violent encounters.
 With the estimated turnout lower than opposition organizers ha